 Why tag #BestMountainTrek?
 Here’s the best surprise for last: More than five years later, I still see this hike as the best adventure experience I’ve had.
 And Patagonia is the most spectacular piece of Earth I’ve visited.
 We were enchanted by rainbows, enraptured by the expansive views across lakes, meadows, glaciers, mountains; we were charmed by birds and wildlife; warmed by new friends; humbled by the elements and the glaciers.
 My photography skills were even weaker at that time, and I knew my efforts would fall short.
 As much as I wanted to capture some degree of the beauty of it all, I knew the scale would be off, the colors less brilliant, the huanacos and condors and fox too still.

 So these notes and pictures are just prompts for me, to remind me of that huge place, of the cold glacial shard pulled from the water to sooth my injury, of the breath that was taken by the wind and by the sights.

-Note: This post is sponsored by World Expeditions’ #BestMountainTrek campaign.
+Note: This post is sponsored by World Expeditions' #BestMountainTrek campaign.
 World Expeditions operates tours to Patagonia.
 You can read about the range of destinations and activities they offer on the World Expeditions Blog.
-I haven’t joined any of their tours (yet), but anyone who appreciates Patagonia, Torres del Paine, and the story of one little trek as they do has my attention.
+I haven’t joined any of their tours (yet), but anyone who appreciates Patagonia, Torres del Paine, and one traveler's trek story as they do has my attention.